francoisschwarzentruber/gnn_verification/z3_flow/README.md

 To check the validy of the input we are using the finction `checking_input_matrices`

 We have the scheme:
-- store the input dimension that we ge fro the C matrix in variable `input_dimension`.
+- store the input dimension that we get from the C matrix in variable `input_dimension`.
 -store the output dimension in variable `input_dimension`.
 - Look on the featurs that we are having right now.
 - `previousFeatures = self.features[-input_dimension:]` take last Nbound number of features
 - declare the local and global aggregation variables.
 Mark them into output file.
 - block of the matrix multiplication
 > [!Important]
-> Encodes, for each position i = 0..Nbound-1 and each output o:
+> Encodes, for each position $i = 0 \cdots Nbound-1$ and each output o:
 >
 >  $$u_o(i) = sum_j C[o][j] * x_j(i)+ sum_j A[o][j] * y_j(i)+ sum_j R[o][j] * z_j(i)+ b[o][0]$$
 >